 If interested, please email the following to firstname.lastname@example.org:

-- A cover letter explaining how you meet position requirements.
+- A cover letter explaining how you meet position requirements and compensation expectations.

 - Your resume (including at least three professional references).

-- A one-page statement of your involvement with nonprofit groups/organizations and experience in aviation, history and STEM education for youth.
+- A one-page statement of your involvement with non-profit groups/organizations

 Please visit our Volunteer page for other ways to join the Trust Team!